lionlai1989/lionlai1989.github.io/_posts/2024-01-01-nvidia-gpu-setup-guide.markdown

 [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) and select the version of `CUDA Toolkit 12.1`.
 Following the selection of CPU architecture, OS, and distribution, I will opt for the `runfile (local)` installation method.

+**Notice:** Please exercise caution with this method when installing the CUDA Toolkit.
+_If you have already installed an NVIDIA driver as described in the previous section, **DO NOT** select the option to install the NVIDIA driver that is bundled with the CUDA Toolkit._ This could lead to conflicts with the driver already installed on your system.

 ```shell
 wget https://developer.download.nvidia.com/compute/cuda/12.1.1/local_installers/cuda_12.1.1_530.30.02_linux.run